merce-fra/5G-NWDAF/README.md

 * [**Throughput AnLF**](./services/thr-anlf): Computes _UE_LOC_THROUGHPUT_ analytics using data collected from _GMLC_
   and _RAN_, and an _LSTM_
   model that
   predicts throughput from location data.
-It is base on the [ _AnlfService_](https://merce-gitlab.fr-merce.mee.com/gitlab/artur/nwdaf-libcommon/-/blob/main/src/nwdaf_libcommon/AnlfService.py) class from `nwdaf-libcommon`.
+It is based on the [ _AnlfService_](https://merce-gitlab.fr-merce.mee.com/gitlab/artur/nwdaf-libcommon/-/blob/main/src/nwdaf_libcommon/AnlfService.py) class from `nwdaf-libcommon`.